jhasanov/JML/README.md

 - Only Bell / Sigmoid activation functions supported;
 - Only AND / OR rules supported.

+Network is trained with Hybrid training rule (LSE for Linear parameters and batch mode gradient descent for MF parameters).
+In batch mode to find the optimal learning rate the one-dimentional optimization algorithm is used.

 ### Installing

 Distributive of the library is located in **/dist** folder.
 Use this library to design, train and test your network.
 There are two ways to configure the ANFIS network: